Gaussian process regression¶

 set.
 To build this metamodel, we follow the steps:

-- Step 3: Gaussian Process Regression metamodel and its exploitation: we define the metamodel as - .
-Note that this metamodel is interpolating the data set.
+.
+Note that this metamodel is interpolating the data set when the noise parameter is set to zero.
 We can use the conditional covariance in order to quantify the error of the metamodel, that is the variation of the Gaussian vector at a given point.

-Note that the implementation of a
+Note that the Gaussian process regression of a function with multivariate output ()

-(), without simply looping over
+is done without simply looping over each output component.

-Step 1: Gaussian process fitting¶
+Step 1: Gaussian process fitting with and without noise¶

 The first step creates the Gaussian process such that the sample